Jayapraveen/ITPro.Tv-Courses-downloader/README.md

 9. Wait till the script finishes downloading.

 ## NOTE:
-To get the download links instead of downloading the videos, change the method in the config file to "list". "download_links.txt" file on the same directory where the script is located will appear having the download links of all the videos files.
+1.To get the download links instead of downloading the videos, change the method in the config file to "list". "download_links.txt" file on the same directory where the script is located will appear having the download links of all the videos files.
 Use any downloading softwares such as IDM/Aria2 to download the videos files.
+2. To Get Aria2c compatible url list set the method to "aria2c"

 ## Usage Disclaimer
 1. Intended for Educational purposes only.